Gigaspaces/xap-docs/site/content/xap/12.2/security/authenticating-against-a-database.markdown

 In addition, you can optionally configure a `PasswordEncoder` and a `SaltSource`.
 A `PasswordEncoder` provides encoding and decoding of passwords presented in the `UserDetails` object that is returned from the configured `UserDetailsService`.
 A `SaltSource` enables the passwords to be populated with a "salt", which enhances the security of the passwords in the authentication repository.
 For more details, refer to Spring Security reference.

-# Using an in-memory DAO
+# Using an In-Memory DAO

 Spring Security comes with an implementation of UserDetailsService that draws its user information from its Spring configuration.
 This is perfect when just starting to integrate Spring Security.
 Here's a sample configuration: